yldhj/daftmapler/README.md

 > To register your application on Twitch developer portal, visit [Twitch developer console](https://dev.twitch.tv/console/apps) and register your application.
 Put OAuth redirect URL according to the base url on `.env` (if you're hosting on local machine, use the given example on the file).

+6. (Optional) You can have filtering on your TTS engine by adding file `filter.txt` on `.config` directory.
+Each line should contain a regex.

-6. Run docker-compose:
+7. Run docker-compose:

 ```sh
 docker-compose -f docker-compose.yaml up --detach
 ```

-7. Your app will be available in http://localhost:9000
+8. Your app will be available in http://localhost:9000